 At the end of each fiscal year, the Compensation Committee, in the case of the CEO and other named executive officers, has discretion to adjust an award payout downward based upon individual performance, as discussed above.
-The Compensation Committee did not exercise this discretion in fiscal year 2012.
+The Compensation Committee did not exercise this discretion in fiscal year 2013.

-Fiscal Year 2012 MIP Targets and Payout
+Fiscal Year 2013 MIP Targets and Payout

-The Compensation Committee considered the following when establishing the potential awards for fiscal year 2012:
+The Compensation Committee considered the following when establishing the potential awards for fiscal year 2013:

 - Bonus Targets.
-Mr. Craig's minimum, target, and maximum bonus targets for fiscal year 2012 were 15%, 100%, and 200% of base salary, respectively.
-The other named executive officer's minimum, target, and maximum bonus targets for fiscal year 2012 were 9%, 60%, and 120% of base salary, respectively. - Company Performance Measures.
-For all participants in the MIP, including our CEO and named executive officers, the Compensation Committee established fiscal year 2012 performance measures based 85% on earnings per share and 15% on primary working capital percentage, which we define as a monthly average of trade accounts receivable, plus inventories, minus trade accounts payable with the net amount divided by an annualized trailing three month net sales.
-The performance goals for fiscal year 2012 were determined in connection with the approval of the fiscal year budget.
-The Compensation Committee believes it set the minimum, target, and maximum performance measures for fiscal year 2012 such that the performance goals were aggressive and, therefore, were reasonably difficult to attain.
+Mr. Craig's minimum, target, and maximum bonus targets for fiscal year 2013 were 15%, 100%, and 200% of base salary, respectively.
+The other named executive officer's minimum, target, and maximum bonus targets for fiscal year 2013 were 11%, 70%, and 140% of base salary, respectively. - Company Performance Measures.
+For all participants in the MIP, including our CEO and named executive officers, the Compensation Committee established fiscal year 2013 performance measures based 85% on adjusted earnings per share and 15% on primary working capital percentage, which we define as a monthly average of trade accounts receivable, plus inventories, minus trade accounts payable with the net amount divided by an annualized trailing three month net sales.
+The performance goals for fiscal year 2013 were established using our prior year results as the basis.
+The Compensation Committee believes it set the minimum, target, and maximum performance measures for fiscal year 2013 such that the performance goals were aggressive and, therefore, were reasonably difficult to attain.

-Measurement Minimum Target Maximum

-Earnings Per Share \$ 2.00 \$ 2.75 \$ 3.25

-Primary Working Capital Percentage 26.3% 25.8% 25.3%
+Measurement Minimum Target Maximum Adjusted Earnings Per Share \$ 3.08 \$ 3.38 \$ 3.58 Primary Working Capital Percentage 26.4% 25.9% 25.4%

-The bonuses paid to our CEO and other named executive officers for fiscal year 2012 were 160% of their respective targeted bonus percentages based upon the achievement of adjusted earnings per share of \$3.07 and 25.6% primary working capital percentage for MIP purposes.
-Consistent with past practice and based on criteria established at the beginning of the performance period in accordance with the terms of the MIP as described above, the Compensation Committee adjusted the GAAP earnings and primary working capital percentage results on which fiscal year 2012 bonuses were determined to eliminate the effect of items incurred in connection with the restructuring of our operations and acquisition related activities.
-We set forth the amounts paid for fiscal year 2012 performance under the MIP in the Summary Compensation Table.
+The bonuses paid to our CEO and other named executive officers for fiscal year 2013 were 162% of their respective targeted bonus percentages based upon the achievement of adjusted earnings per share of \$3.55 and 26.3% primary working capital percentage for MIP purposes.
+Consistent with past practice and based on criteria established at the beginning of the performance period in accordance with the terms of the MIP as we describe above, the Compensation Committee adjusted the GAAP earnings and primary working capital percentage results on which fiscal year 2013 bonuses were determined to eliminate the effect of items incurred in connection with the restructuring of our operations and acquisition related activities.
+We set forth the amounts paid for fiscal year 2013 performance under the MIP in the Summary Compensation Table.
+The Compensation Committee did not exercise its discretion to adjust an award payout downward based upon individual performance in fiscal year 2013.